scivision/fortran-filesystem/README.md

 * Clang
 * Intel oneAPI

-Would be happy to support additional Fortran 2018 compilers as available for testing.
+Should work with other C++17 and Fortran 2008 compilers, but we haven't tested them.
-For example, NAG, Cray, IBM XL, etc.
+E.g. Cray, IBM XL, NAG, et al.

 Fortran "pathlib" module contains one Fortran type "path_t" that contains properties and methods.
 The "path_t" type uses getter and setter procedure to access the path as a string `character(:), allocatable`.